m13253/dns-over-https/Readme.md

 ## DNSSEC

 DNS-over-HTTPS is compatible with DNSSEC, and requests DNSSEC signatures by default.
-However signature validation is not built-in.
+However, signature validation is not built-in.
 It is highly recommended that you install `unbound` or `bind` and pass results for them to validate DNS records.
 An instance of [Pi Hole](https://pi-hole.net) could also be used to validate DNS signatures as well as provide other capabilities.